 I keep updating the table with annual state unemployment benefit changes and encourage you follow this site via Facebook, Twitter or your other social media channels.
 State unemployment benefit information is constantly changing so if you notice any discrepancies please leave a comment and I will update.

 The Federal-State UC program is a partnership based upon federal law, but administered by state employees under state laws.
 Thus each state designs its own UC program within the guidelines of the federal requirements, which includes setting the benefit amount along with eligibility and disqualification provisions.
 There are significant differences between states so please visit the state unemployment for detailed rules and benefit calculation scenarios.

 Steps to Filing an Unemployment Claim

-– Contact the State Unemployment Insurance agency as soon as possible after becoming unemployed.
-Go the website to see if you can file electronic claims or to get the location/number of the nearest unemployment office.
+– Contact the State Unemployment Insurance agency (links in table above) as soon as possible after becoming unemployed.
+Go the state UI website to see if you can file electronic claims or to get the location/number of the nearest unemployment office.

 – Have details of your former employment available.
 Make sure to give complete and correct information to ensure no delays with your claim processing.
 It generally takes two to four weeks after you file your claim to receive your first benefit check.

 – Your state unemployment website will generally allow you to calculate your estimated state unemployment benefits prior to or when submitting a claim.
 You will need to have your income/wages earned during the four prior calendar quarters (base year period) and also number of hours worked in some instances for each of these quarters.
 Since the wages you earn can vary significantly from quarter to quarter, you may want to consider these differences in deciding when to file your claim.
 Refer to your local state’s website for specifics on calculations and eligibility.

 The final amount of your benefit is determined after the State UI division process your application and validates income and employment duration with your employer(s).